 a non-default alias so that Celery easily uses our Redis instance as its

-$ heroku addons:create heroku-redis --app important-app --name important-redis --as BROKER Creating important-redis... done, (free) Adding important-redis to important-app... done Setting BROKER_URL and restarting important-app... done, v9
+$ heroku addons:create heroku-redis --app example-app --name important-redis --as BROKER Creating important-redis... done, ($3/month) Adding important-redis to example-app... done Setting BROKER_URL and restarting example-app... done, v9

 Alias names must always conform to the same naming conventions as config vars.They must begin with a letter and can only contain uppercase alphanumeric characters or underscores.